VictorOmoboye/IHS-Hospital-Component-Issues-and-Wastage-Analysis/README.md

 - **Analysis & Visualization:** Used Power BI to generate trendline charts and visualizations, uncovering correlations and patterns in issues and wastage.

+# Thank you for reading.
+Still under contruction, Check back later......